-BPC offers three types of admission.
+Brewton-Parker College offers three types of admission.
 All three are full admission to the College, but restrictions apply to all except unconditional admission.
 Students are encouraged to apply early in order to avoid complications with admission, advising, or financial aid.
-Applicants applying for financial aid will need to complete their Free Application for Federal Student Aid (FAFSA).
+Applicants applying for financial aid will need to complete the Free Application for Federal Student Aid (FAFSA).
 Contact the Office of Financial Aid for more information.

 Unconditional: When an applicant meets all of the stated criteria for admission, he or she is admitted unconditionally.
-A traditional freshman applicant may be granted unconditional admission pending completion of their final year of high school.
+A traditional freshman applicant may be granted unconditional admission pending completion of his or her final year of high school.